tencentyun/intlcloud-documents/yehe_doc/视频服务/媒体包装/控制台指南_intl_en.md

 After the configuration is completed, please contact us for configuration optimization to ensure a better experience for you.

 >?
-Using LVB CDN for distribution and playback will incur LVB traffic fees.
-For more information, please see [LVB Billing Overview](https://intl.cloud.tencent.com/zh/document/product/267/2818?lang=zh&pg=).
+Using the LVB CDN for distribution will incur playback traffic fees.
+For details, see [Billing of LVB](https://www.tencentcloud.com/document/product/267/2818?lang=en&pg=).

 ### 4. Edit and delete a channel

-On the channel list page, you can manage all channels that have been created.
-You can click "Info", "Edit", or "Delete" in the "Operation" column on the right to view channel details and modify or delete a channel.
-To delete a channel associated with endpoints, delete all endpoints first.
+You can manage created channels on the **Channel Management** page.
+Click **Info** in the **Operation** column to view channel details.
+Click **Edit** to edit a channel, and click **Delete** to delete a channel.
+Note that you cannot delete a channel bound with endpoints.
+Delete the endpoints first before deleting a channel.

 ![img](https://main.qcloudimg.com/raw/bd7b3e8c0033d6591f5b61b2974dc12a.png)